-THREE MONTHS ENDED SEPTEMBER 30, 1998 AND 1997
+THREE MONTHS ENDED MARCH 31, 1998 AND 1997

-Comparative data relating to the Company's revenues and operating expenses by equipment type are listed below (eliminations offset (i) dayrate revenues earned when the Company's rigs are utilized in its integrated services and (ii) intercompany expenses charged to rig operations).
+Comparative data relating to the Company's revenues and operating expenses by equipment type are listed below (eliminations offset dayrate revenues earned when the Company's rigs are utilized in its integrated services operations and intercompany expenses charged to rig operations).
 Certain amounts applicable to the prior period have been reclassified to conform to the classifications currently followed.
 Such reclassifications do not affect earnings.